You’ve probably heard people talking about Second Hand September on Instagram and wondered what it’s all about.

 Then there’s the waste the industry produces.
 On average, a family in the western world throws away 30kg of clothing every year, while only 15% is recycled or donated.
 The remainder ends up in landfill or is incinerated.

 Second Hand September is a yearly campaign by Oxfam that encourages people to only buy second hand clothes for 30 days.
-2021 marks the charity’s third annual event.
+2022 marks the charity’s fourth annual event.

 Despite the challenge sounding difficult, there are now more places to shop second hand fashion than ever before.
 From Oxfam’s online store, to vintage retailers, it’s never been easier.